BMilliet/Swift2D/README.md

 # Swift2D (2D arrays)

-This package focus on handleling 2D arrays in a friendly way.
+This package focus on handleling 2D arrays in a friendly way, creating an engine for 2D games.
 With this package is possible to create a main grid (canvas) and move inner grids inside.

 ### Usage